 EPA standards based on technology execution have been prosperous in achieving great reductions in nationwide emissions of air toxics.
 As directed by Congress, it has completed emissions standards for all 174 greater source categories, and 68 categories of small area sources representing 90 percent of emissions of 30 urgency pollutants for urban areas.
 In addition, EPA has reduced the benzene content in gasoline, and has established stringent emission standards for on-road and nonroad diesel and gasoline engine emissions that significantly reduce emissions of mobile origin air toxics.
 As required by the Act, Environmental Protection Agency has completed residual danger assessments and technology reviews covering numerous regulated source categories to assess whether more defensive air toxics standards are warranted. is has updated standards as appropriate.
 Additional remaining risk assessments and technology reviews are currently underway.

 EPA also encourages and supports area-wide air toxics strategies of state, tribal and neighbouring agencies through nationwide, regional and community-based initiatives.
-Among these initiatives are the National Clean Diesel Campaign, which through partnerships and grants reduces diesel emissions for existing engines that Environmental Protection Agency does not regulate; Clean School Bus USA, a state partnership to reduce pollution from school buses; the SmartWay Transport Partnership to encourage effective goods movement; wood smoke reduction initiatives; a collision repair campaign involving autobody shops; community-scale air toxics ambient monitoring grants; and other programs including Community Action for a Renewed Environment (CARE).
+Among these initiatives are the National Clean Diesel Campaign, which through partnerships and grants reduces diesel emissions for existing engines that Environmental Protection Agency does not regulate; Clean School Bus USA, why drugs should be legal a state partnership to reduce pollution from school buses; the SmartWay Transport Partnership to encourage effective goods movement; wood smoke reduction initiatives; a collision repair campaign involving autobody shops; community-scale air toxics ambient monitoring grants; and other programs including Community Action for a Renewed Environment (CARE).
 The CARE program helps communities broaden wide-based local partnerships (that include business and neighbouring government) and conduct community-driven problem solving as they assemble potential to understand and take efficient actions on addressing environmental problems.

 Protecting the Stratospheric Ozone Layer

 The ozone (O3) layer in the stratosphere protects existence on planet by filtering out dangerous ultraviolet emission (UV) from the sun.
-When chlorofluorocarbons (CFCs) and other ozone-degrading chemicals are emitted, they mix with the atmosphere and eventually arise to the stratosphere.
+When chlorofluorocarbons (CFCs) and other ozone-degrading chemicals are emitted, they mix with designer drugs list the atmosphere and eventually arise to the stratosphere.
 There, the chlorine and the bromine they contain initiate chemical reactions that ruin ozone.
 This destruction has occurred at a more fast rate than ozone can be created through habitual processes, depleting the ozone layer.

 The influence on public health and the environment